 Here’s a list of songs

-to download for your Mission Possible Run.
-They’ll remind you of what’s great about America...and underscore the debt we owe to the veterans who have, for centuries, protected our precious freedoms.
+to download for your Mission Possible Run!
+They will remind you of what is great about America and underscore the debt we owe to the veterans who have, for centuries, protected our precious freedoms.

 Crabtree Kovacicek Veterans House

-Through the tireless efforts and contributions of the community at large and even organizations far removed from our community, the Crabtree Kovacicek Veterans House opened its doors on July 3rd of 2018.
+Through the tireless efforts and contributions of the community and dedicated organizations from our community, the Crabtree Kovacicek Veterans House opened its doors on July 3rd, 2018.
 In the words of Abraham Lincoln, the house will "care for him who has born the battle."

 The Veteran's House accommodates 22 veterans.
-The house is arranged in 3 floors.
-The first floor is dedicated to providing medical services to the City Mission at large.
+It is a three story house, with the first floor dedicated to providing medical services to all residents at City Mission.

 The 2nd and 3rd floors are the residential areas for the veterans.
-11 veterans occupy each floor - each floor is comprised of 7 rooms providing individual occupancy (as shown on right) and a 4-man common "Quad" area.
+11 veterans occupy each floor, comprised of 7 bedrooms all providing individual occupancy.

 The City Mission is grateful for each individual who has served in the military, and because of this, we have devoted a 22-bed residence in our program specifically to this population: The Crabtree Kovacicek Veteran’s House, opened in July 2018.